 - Use the full width of the track on entry.

-- Nail the apex, while committing your eyes on the exit.
+- Nail the apex, while committing your eyes up on the exit.

-- Use the full width of the track on exit.
+- Use the full width of the track on the exit.

 Don’t be afraid to use the wall on the exit as a light berm or as a wall to tap your front wheel off to help you get around those tight corners.
 Remember you are on an e-MTB, not a normal bike, so the speed in which you enter and exit will usually be much faster.